Colack/Colack/README.md

 ---

 Hi, I'm Jack.
-I like BIT.TRIP Runner, C, and Banana Man.<br>
+I like BIT.TRIP Runner, Peggle, Banana Man, and C.<br>
 `Do you want a Banana?`